Statistical mechanics of bend flexoelectricity and the twist-bend phase in bent-core liquid crystals: Flexoelectric Effect: Lattice Model

 To characterize the orientational order of these phases, we use a standard set of four uniaxial and biaxial nematic order parameters, supplemented by an additional polar order parameter.
 The nematic order is represented by the supermatrix~\cite{allen90,philip99,luckhurst05}

-Here, the subscripts $a$ and $b$ denote molecular axes while $A$ and $B$ represent laboratory axes, and $l_{aA}$ is the direction cosine between molecular and laboratory axes, $l_{aA}=\hat{\bm{a}}\cdot\hat{\bm{A}}$.
-In the principal coordinate system of this supermatrix, the nematic order parameters can be expressed as~\cite{allen90,philip99,luckhurst05}
+Here, the subscripts $i$ and $j$ denote molecular axes while $I$ and $J$ represent laboratory axes, and $l_{iI}$ is the direction cosine between molecular and laboratory axes, $l_{iI}=\hat{\bm{i}}\cdot\hat{\bm{I}}$.
+The reference frame, which we denote as $(\hat{\bm{N}},\hat{\bm{B}},\hat{\bm{C}})$, is calculated as follows~\cite{allen90,philip99,luckhurst05}: First, the $Q$-tensor is calculated for all molecular axes $(\hat{\bm{n}},\hat{\bm{b}},\hat{\bm{c}})$.
+The eigenvector corresponding to the largest eigenvalue is the reference $N$ axis.
+Similarly, the second largest eigenvalue is taken to identify the secondary molecular ordering axis.
+The corresponding eigenvector is the reference $B$ axis.
+The remaining reference axis $C$ is perpendicular to $N$ and $B$.
+In this frame, the nematic order parameters can be expressed as

-As a physical interpretation, $S$ measures the ordering of the molecular $z$-axis with respect to the laboratory $Z$-axis and is the usual nematic order parameter, while $U$ measures the difference in ordering of the molecular $x$ and $y$-axes with respect to the laboratory $Z$-axis.
-Conversely, $T$ measures the difference in ordering of the molecular $z$-axis with respect to the laboratory $X$ and $Y$-axes.
-Finally, $V$ measures the ordering of the molecular $x$ and $y$-axes with respect to the laboratory $X$ and $Y$-axes.
-Of these four parameters, $S$ and $U$ are non-zero in the uniaxial and biaxial phases, while $T$ and $V$ vanish in the uniaxial phase but are non-zero in the biaxial phase.
-In the limit of low temperature and high orientational order, $S$ and $V$ tend to $1$, while $U$ and $T$ tend to $0$.
+As a physical interpretation, $S$ measures the ordering of the molecular $n$-axis with respect to the $N$-axis and is the usual nematic order parameter, while $U$ measures the difference in ordering of the molecular $b$ and $c$-axes with respect to the $N$-axis.
+Conversely, $\mathsf{T}$ measures the difference in ordering of the molecular $n$-axis with respect to the reference $B$ and $C$-axes.
+Finally, $V$ measures the ordering of the molecular $b$ and $c$-axes with respect to the reference $B$ and $C$-axes.
+Of these four parameters, $S$ and $U$ are non-zero in the uniaxial and biaxial phases, while $\mathsf{T}$ and $V$ vanish in the uniaxial phase but are non-zero in the biaxial phase.
+In the limit of low temperature and high orientational order, $S$ and $V$ tend to $1$, while $U$ and $\mathsf{T}$ tend to $0$.
 We calculate all four of these order parameters following the procedure of Refs.~\cite{allen90,philip99,luckhurst05}, but we only present results for the uniaxial nematic order parameter $S$ and biaxial nematic order parameter $V$.

 In addition to the nematic order parameters, we define the polar order parameter as the average of the molecular dipole vectors, $\bm{P}=\langle\hat{\bm{b}}\rangle$, and we present results for the magnitude $P=|\bm{P}|$.